Details of Boris Johnson’s ‘largest and most severe’ sanctions against Russia

 The package includes an intention to impose an asset freeze on all major Russian banks.

-Boris Johnson has announced the “largest and most severe package of economic sanctions that Russia has ever seen” as he seeks to punish Vladimir Putin for ordering an invasion of Ukraine.
+Boris Johnson has announced the “largest and most severe package of economic sanctions that Russia has ever seen” as he seeks to pile pressure on Vladimir Putin and cripple Moscow’s economy.

+They will block Aeroflot from landing flights in the UK, and hit more than 100 business and individuals as Britain seeks to cripple Russian banks’ access to London’s financial institutions and curtail oligarchs luxury lifestyles in the capital.

+“They come to Harrods to shop, they stay in our best hotels when they like, they send their children to our best public schools, and that is what’s being stopped,” a diplomatic source said.“So that these people are essentially persona non grata in every major western European capital in the world.
+That really bites.”

 – An intention to impose asset freeze on all major Russian banks, including immediately against VTB, the second largest bank with assets totalling £154 billion.